RoboJackets/constitution/pub/SGA_Constitution.md

 3. Nominations will be made in a club-wide advertised meeting or through an online nominations form.

 4. Nominated candidates will give a short presentation detailing why they wish to hold the position in question, why they are qualified for the position, and how they would fulfill the requirements of the position.
+Any eligible member may campaign or be nominated for any officer position.

 5. The candidates will leave the room for private discussion by the present club members.
 The highest ­ranking officer will organize the private discussions by recognizing those members who wish to be heard.